 Service dogs can be trained to support men, women and children with a variety of disabilities.
 They can assist individuals with spinal cord injuries, polio, cerebral palsy, muscular dystrophy, arthritis, stroke, and similar disabilities.
 Some dogs can be trained to support individuals with psychiatric disorders and children and adults with autism, as well as PTSD.
 Hearing dogs assist people with hearing impairments.
 Each dog is specially trained depending on the needs of the person receiving the dog.

 To apply for a service dog, please complete our formal application process.
 Once you are accepted into our program, you will be added to our waiting list.
 After you have been matched with a dog, you and your trained service dog complete a two and a half week training program together where you will learn to work as a team with your dog.
 We provide follow-up sessions on a regular and as-needed basis, and all of our working service dog teams must pass an annual recertification evaluation.
 We make every effort to ensure that our dogs continue to do the job they were trained to do.

 The actual cost of training and placing each service dog or hearing dog is over $25,000.
 However, we only require individuals to pay a $5,000 fee for service.
 A limited number of need-based scholarships are available for residents of Pennsylvania, based on federal poverty guidelines.
-The additional funding and scholarships come from fundraising and donations by individuals, groups, and corporations.
+The additional funding comes from fundraising and donations by individuals, groups, and corporations.
 We do receive funding from the Capital Area United Way.
-We hold annual special events to raise money, such as PawsAbilities and Black Tie & Tails, and we participate in the Highmark Walk for a Healthy Community.
+We hold annual special events to raise money, and we participate in the Highmark Walk for a Healthy Community.
 All contributions stay in Pennsylvania and assist people in the community.